Employment Law Changes in July 2013

 Employment Tribunal fees

 There will also be a fee remission scheme, to assess whether Claimants must pay the fee or whether they get any financial dispensation.
 This will depend on their income and capital.
-If you are an existing FB Support member then click here to read how the fee remission system will work.

-It is hoped that the introduction of fees will reduce the number of nuisance claims that are submitted to the Tribunal, bringing it more in line with the system used at the civil courts.
+It is hoped that the introduction of fees will reduce the number of nuisance claims that are submitted to the Tribunal, bringing it more in line with the system used in the civil courts.
 This is good news for employers.
 However, with the fee remission system in place, and with the majority of claims relating to a member of staff who has lost their job, it remains to be seen whether in practice this will have such a drastic effect.

 New Employment Tribunal forms